 Generally this is mixing and laying watered down pigment and allowing it to blend, and do its own thing to a certain extent.
 This acrylic technique can create lovely, luminous effects.
 Good quality acrylics are OK for this as they have fine and strong pigments.

 Working with water colours is not something that I know a lot about.
 It is a style of painting that is a little more "sudden death" than I am happy with.
-Having said that, we can certainly borrow some ideas.
+Having said that, I’m happy to borrow some ideas.

 A technique using the contrast between a painting's light and dark parts for dramatic effect.
 This contrast can create a powerful illusion of depth.